urbanairship/android-gimbal-adapter/README.md

 ## Installation

-To install it add the following dependency to your applications build.gradle file:
+To install it add the following dependency to your application's build.gradle file:
 ```
    compile 'com.urbanairship.android:gimbal-adapter:1.0.0'
 ```